Foreign internal defense: Disarming, demobilization and reintegration: end state

-Disarming can have enormous symbolism, as with the Independent International Commission on Decommissioning in Northern Ireland.
-There may well be situations where an insurgency will not hand over its arms to the government, but will accept face-saving measures such as having a third party verify that the weapons are no longer a threat.
-Reintegration may mean that people perceived as having been involved in violence still can reenter the political process.

 Like the security pillar for military forces, the political pillar is the principal arena for diplomatic and civil governance assistance efforts — although, again, civil agencies play a significant role in the security and economic pillars also.

-"Transparency—in a developing government's decision-making, its allocation of budgetary funds, and its administration of the rule of law—must also be promoted.
-Perceived transparency and the reduction of corruption were key to the success of Ramon Magsaysay in creating a viable government in the Philippines.
-That El Salvador and Nicaragua are negotiating free trade agreements is another mark of success.
+Transparency—in a developing government's decision-making, its allocation of budgetary funds, and its administration of the rule of law—must also be promoted.